 The biggest benefit is that it doesn’t affect your full time job or studying.
 The long weekend is a great time to focus on a side hustle and make a bit of extra income with the added time off.

-It also represents a busier time for many people as they don’t have to focus on work or studying themselves during that time, which means people will be doing things that need a helping hand or an expert with a bit of time on their hands.
+It also represents a busier time for many people as they don’t have to focus on work or studying.
+This means people could use a helping hand or an expert with a bit of extra time on their hands.

 What are the guidelines for working a part time job in Singapore?

 One thing to note is that in Singapore, companies are required by law to increase employee pay if you are working on a public holiday.
 This means if you can’t get the long weekend off, you are still entitled to higher compensation during that time.

 If you can get the time off, however, it also means you would be justified in raising your rates if you freelance or asking for fair compensation for part time jobs during the long weekend.
 In that time, you are entitled to an extra day’s basic wage – 200% what you would have normally been paid.

 What are the Top 20 Public Holiday Part Time Jobs You Can Find in Singapore?